equinix/metal-cli/docs/packet_device_get.md

 ### Options

 ```
-  -h, --help                help for get
+  -h, --help                Help for get
   -i, --id string           UUID of the device
   -j, --json                JSON output
   -p, --project-id string   UUID of the project